 The DUOS flows are currently offered to users by ElectraLink on the basis of bilateral commercial contracts.
-ElectraLink position is that there is IPR in the data structure of these flows as embodied in the Electronic Flow Dictionary, which has been established and maintained by ElectraLink to facilitate the operation of these flows on a commercial basis.
+ElectraLink have confirmed that that there is IPR in the data structure of these flows as embodied in the Electronic Flow Dictionary, which has been established and maintained by ElectraLink to facilitate the operation of these flows on a commercial basis.

+A working group member has raised concerns regarding the introduction of an obligation on parties which mandates them to enter into a commercial contract in order to fulfil their obligations.